peter279k/work-home-schedule/README.md

 This is about working home schedule to estimate current working status on specific date.

+It's based on following scenario for A/B team work:

+- A team work from office today, B team will work from home today.
+- A team work from home tomorrow, B team will work from office tomorrow.
+- And so on.

+This situation will skip on country holiday and weekend.

 ## Usage

 This class depends on `Carbon::mixin` method.